ioccc-src/winner/2024/maffiodo/README.md

 ### Final Thoughts

-I've tried multiple time to rewrite this interpreter and compress the final obfuscated sourcecode to match the previous IOCCC limit but without success.
+I've tried multiple time to rewrite this interpreter and compress the final obfuscated source code to match the previous IOCCC limit but without success.

-The increased limitation of tokens from 2053 to 2503 has made possible to use this iteration of the interpreter without continue to retry to rewrite that to compress the final sourcecode.
+The increased limitation of tokens from 2053 to 2503 has made possible to use this iteration of the interpreter without continue to retry to rewrite that to compress the final source code.
 Probably with more iterations the 2053 limit should be reached, who knows.

-The most tricky part in the development process has been to find out a minimal barebone subset of Javascript features, small enought to allow to build some other standard features on top of the barebone interpreter.
+The most tricky part in the development process has been to find out a minimal bare bones subset of JavaScript features, small enough to allow to build some other standard features on top of the bare bones interpreter.

 In many tests I've tried to include the Object.keys features (to obtain the list of property keys inside a given Object) but, in all of my attempts, the